mlabs-haskell/plutip/docs/internals-overview.md

 The cluster configuration (`LocalClusterConfig`) includes an era which will be used (as of 09.05.2023 it was Babbage, after the Vasil hard fork), `ExtraConfig`, logging configuration and configuration of the pools that will be created (more on this [here](#stake-pools-setup)).

-Then `Plutip.Launch.Cluster.withCluster` is finally called, which starts the cluster, waits till a node from the cluster is available (checks are done via retrying chain tip requests) and then executes the user action.
+Then `Plutip.Launch.Cluster.withCluster` is finally called, and it starts the cluster, waits till a node from the cluster is available (checks are done via retrying chain tip requests) and then executes the user action.

 ### `Plutip.Launch.Cluster.withCluster`